Stevie Richards: ECW (2006–2008)

 On July 24, Richards defeated Kevin Thorn by reversing a crucifix powerbomb into a backslide pin.
 This was his first victory on WWE television since December 2006.
 In a rematch the next week, he was dominated, yet again defeated Thorn, via roll-up.
 On August 7, he was ambushed by Thorn while giving an interview backstage.
 He again defeated Thorn on August 14 by a reverse decision disqualification, when Thorn continued to assault him after initially winning the match.
 Richards ambushed Thorn during an interview the next week.
 He teamed with Tommy Dreamer and lost to Thorn and Elijah Burke.
 A week later, he teamed with CM Punk and defeated them.

 Richards was eliminated from the Elimination Chase for the ECW Championship on the September 18 episode of ECW.
 He then disappeared from WWE programming to have throat surgery.

-Richards made his return on the February 12, 2008 episode of ECW, defeating Rory Fox with his signature Stevie-T. He beat James Curtis next, then Mike Knox (Richards' final victory on WWE TV).
+Richards made his return on the February 12, 2008, episode of ECW, defeating Rory Fox with his signature Stevie-T. He beat James Curtis next, then Mike Knox (Richards' final victory on WWE TV).

 In the following months, Richards wrestled in the pre-WrestleMania 24-Man Battle Royal, lost to Shelton Benjamin, The Great Khali and Mike Knox in singles matches, teamed with Kelly Kelly to lose to Mike Knox and Layla and was one of fourteen ECW wrestlers who faced Triple H and Mr. Kennedy in a 14 on 2 Handicap Match on Raw.
 He commentated on the Extreme Rules match between Mike Knox and Tommy Dreamer on the 100th episode of ECW.

 Richards remained on the ECW brand after the June 2008 Draft, but wrestled his final three WWE matches on SmackDown.
-He lost to Vladimir Kozlov twice in July 2008, and to The Brian Kendrick on August 15.
+He lost to Vladimir Kozlov on July 11, 2008, and to The Brian Kendrick on July 25.
 He was released from his WWE contract shortly thereafter.